Eukaryotic DNA replication: Lagging strand

 DNA replication on the lagging strand is discontinuous.
 In lagging strand synthesis, the movement of DNA polymerase in the opposite direction of the replication fork requires the use of multiple RNA primers.
 DNA polymerase will synthesize short fragments of DNA called Okazaki fragments which are added to the 3' end of the primer.
-These fragments can be anywhere between 100–400 nucleotides long in eukaryotes.
+These fragments can be anywhere between 100 and 400 nucleotides long in eukaryotes.

 At the end of Okazaki fragment synthesis, DNA polymerase δ runs into the previous Okazaki fragment and displaces its 5' end containing the RNA primer and a small segment of DNA.
 This generates an RNA-DNA single strand flap, which must be cleaved, and the nick between the two Okazaki fragments must be sealed by DNA ligase I. This process is known as Okazaki fragment maturation and can be handled in two ways: one mechanism processes short flaps, while the other deals with long flaps.
 DNA polymerase δ is able to displace up to 2 to 3 nucleotides of DNA or RNA ahead of its polymerization, generating a short "flap" substrate for Fen1, which can remove nucleotides from the flap, one nucleotide at a time.